-Discrete-Event systems (DES) is an important class of complex engineering systems with discrete state spaces and event-triggering dynamics [6].
-It is widely used in the modeling and analysis of the high-level logic behaviors of complex automated systems, such as manufacturing systems, softwares, and autonomous robots.
+SCRETE-EVENT Systems (DES) is an important class of complex engineering systems with discrete state-spaces and event-triggering dynamics [6].
+It is widely used in the modeling and analysis of the high-level logic behaviors of complex automated systems such that manufacturing systems, softwares and autonomous robots.
 Given a DES, one of the most fundamental problems is to determine whether or not the designed system satisfies some desired specifications of our interest by formal and algorithmic procedures.
 This is also referred to as the property verification problem, which is critical to ensure safety and security of DES [18].